thunderbird/atn-review-policy/README.md

 During review, the add-on undergoes basic testing in addition to code review.
 To facilitate the functional testing, the add-on author must provide testing information and, if applicable, testing credentials required to use the add-on if an account is needed for any part of the add-on’s functionality.

-Issues brought up during review must be addressed using best efforts.
+Issues brought up during review must be addressed using best efforts and in a reasonable time frame.
 If corrections have been requested, the new version should not contain unrelated changes, as this complicates the review process and can lead to further rejections.

+### Reasons Your Add-on Might Be Rejected

+- Add-on does not work with a supported version of Thunderbird.
+- You do not respond to a reviewers request or comment within 10 days.

 ## Source Code Submission